 '''

+Config cfg = new Config();

+HazelcastInstance instance = Hazelcast.newHazelcastInstance(cfg);

-Map mapCustomers = Hazelcast.getMap("customers")
+Map mapCustomers = instance.getMap("customers")

-Map mapOrders = Hazelcast.getMap("orders")
+Map mapOrders = instance.getMap("orders")

 // create the customer entry with customer id = 1

 mapCustomers.put(1, customer);

 // now create the orders for this customer

 mapOrders.put(new OrderKey(21, 1), order);

 mapOrders.put(new OrderKey(22, 1), order);

 mapOrders.put(new OrderKey(23, 1), order);

 '''

-Let say you have a customers map where customerId is the key and the customer object is the value. and customer object contains the customer's orders. and let say you want to remove one of the orders of a customer and return the number of remaining orders.
+Let say you have a customers map where customerId is the key and the customer object is the value. and customer object contains the customer's orders, and let say you want to remove one of the orders of a customer and return the number of remaining orders.
 Here is how you would normally do it:

 '''

 public static int removeOrder(long customerId, long orderId) throws Exception {

-IMap<Long, Customer> mapCustomers = Hazelcast.getMap("customers");
+IMap<Long, Customer> mapCustomers = instance.getMap("customers");

 mapCustomers.lock (customerId);

 Customer customer = mapCustomers. get(customerId);

 customer.removeOrder (orderId);

 mapCustomers.put(customerId, customer);

 mapCustomers.unlock(customerId);

 return customer.getOrderCount();

 }

 '''